Prismik/prismik.github.io/content/projects/slash/index.md

 ## Enemy AI

 The enemy AI was not built using decisions tree, but by keeping track of the different states in c++.
-I became very quickly apparent how my approach would become problematic as I started adding more behavior variations to my enemies.
+I became very quickly apparent how my approach would become problematic as I started adding more behaviour variations to my enemies.
 On top of that, Stephen's class proposes to build these features within a reusable `Enemy` class which leads to a very large amount of code in the same pace.
 I have opted to create a custom `aiController` class that can be assigned to my enemies.
-If I want to create a completely different type of behavior, I simply need to implement a new `aiController`.
+If I want to create a completely different type of behaviour, I simply need to implement a new `aiController`.

 To react to the player's presence, I use the [AIPerceptionComponent](https://dev.epicgames.com/documentation/en-us/unreal-engine/ai-perception-in-unreal-engine) with a configured sight sense.
 This allows my enemies to react to the player's presence whenever it enters their field of sight.
 Whenever that happens, and depending on the distance between an enemy and the player, different states will be reached and change the way it behaves.